adelphi-ed-tech/au-courses/courses/digital-literacies.md

 broached by media literacy scholars, and looks into how they may be extended to digital literacy.

 *  Readings due:
-1. Hobbs, seven great debates; some other good establishing document from that field
+1. Hobbs, seven great debates
+2.  some other good establishing document from that field

 ### Information literacy